Procfs

 The proc filesystem (procfs) is a special filesystem in Unix-like operating systems that presents information about processes and other system information in a hierarchical file-like structure, providing a more convenient and standardized method for dynamically accessing process data held in the kernel than traditional tracing methods or direct access to kernel memory.
 Typically, it is mapped to a mount point named /proc at boot time.
 The proc file system acts as an interface to internal data structures about running processes in the kernel.
 In Linux, it can also be used to obtain information about the kernel and to change certain kernel parameters at runtime (sysctl).

 Many Unix-like operating systems support the proc filesystem, including System V, Solaris, IRIX, Tru64 UNIX, BSD, Linux, IBM AIX, QNX, and Plan 9 from Bell Labs.
 OpenBSD dropped support in version 5.7, released in May 2015.
 It is absent from HP-UX and macOS.

 The Linux kernel extends it to non–process-related data.

 The proc filesystem provides a method of communication between kernel space and user space.
-For example, the GNU version of the process reporting utility ps uses the proc file system to obtain its data, without using any specialized system calls.
+For example, the ps command on Plan 9 and the GNU version of the process reporting utility ps uses the proc file system to obtain its data, without using any specialized system calls.